BIR Form Types Every Employer Must Be Familiar With

 Application for Replacement or Cancellation of Authority to Print Receipts and Invoices

 To apply for the replacement or cancellation of the Authority to Print Receipts and Invoices, the taxpayer must submit the original copy of the authority.
-Along with it should be a new application form (BIR form 1906) if necessary.
+In addition, it should include a new application form (BIR form 1906) if necessary.
 Lastly, they also need the duly finished form 1905 to the RDO/LTAD I or II/LTDO where the taxpayer is registered.

 Application for Replacement of Tax Clearance Certificate for Tax Liabilities

 For the replacement of a Tax Clearance Certificate for Tax Liabilities, the first requirement is an Affidavit of Loss (if applicable).
-Next is proof of pay for Certification Fee and Documentary Stamp Tax.
+Additionally, this should include a proof of pay for Certification Fee and Documentary Stamp Tax.
 And lastly, the duly completed form must be submitted to the RDO/LTAD I or II/LTDO where the individual is enrolled.

 Application for Lost or Damaged TIN Card